smartcontractkit/chainlink-common/observability-lib/README.md

 fmt.Println(string(json))
 ```

-More advances examples can be found in the `dashboards` folder.
+More advanced examples can be found in the `dashboards` folder.

 ## Cmd Usage